Skip to main content

 Known Environment

-In a known environment, the tester has comprehensive knowledge about the target system, including its architecture, configurations, and security measures.
+The tester has full knowledge of the target system, including its architecture, configurations, and security measures.

-• Typically used for internal audits and in-depth security assessments.
+• Useful for internal audits and deep testing

 Partially Known Environment

-• Often used when some information is available but full details are not disclosed.
+• Some information is available but full details are not disclosed

 Unknown Environment

-• The attacker knows little to nothing about the target.
+The tester knows nothing about the system beforehand.

 Methods and Techniques